FrankLef/cookiecutter-pkg/README.md

     poetry env info

+and verify that your package is in the environment

+    poetry env show

-then you reset it by deleting the `poetry.lock' and the virutal environment as follows
+then you reset it by deleting the `poetry.lock` and the virtual environment as follows

-    del poetry.lock
+    rm poetry.lock
-    poetry env remove test-O3eWbxRl-py3.7
+    poetry env remove test-O3eWbxRl-py3.7 (example environment)

 and you rebuild them by **updating poetry**

     poetry update

-After that usually it all works fine.
-You can always verify that your local package is in the virtual environment with
+After that, usually, it all works fine.
+You should verify again that your local package is in the virtual environment with

     poetry show